 Get the WP Rocket plugin here and follow the next steps.

-Once the plugin is active on your site, go to its settings page and open the File Optimization Tab.
+Once the plugin is active on your site, go to the WP Rocket File Optimization settings Tab.

 First, check the Minify CSS files option.
-This helps remove white space, and developers comment on the script to reduce file size.
-In turn, it reduces the WordPress database size, loads faster, and performs more efficiently.
+This helps remove whitespace, and developers comment on the script to reduce the file size.
+In turn, it reduces the WordPress database size, improves load times, and improves performance.

 Next, scroll to the Optimize CSS Delivery option.
 This is where you enable the removal of Unused CSS styles from your site.
-WP Rocket has two options to choose from – Removed Unused CSS or Load CSS Asynchronously.
+WP Rocket offers two options: Remove Unused CSS or Load CSS Asynchronously.

-However, it recommends Remove Unused CSS for better performance and compatibility.
+However, it recommends removing unused CSS for better performance and compatibility.

 At this point, WP Rocket will automatically analyze your website’s CSS files and remove any unused styles.

-You don’t have to do anything else to allow the process to work.
+You don’t need to do anything else for the process to work.
 It automatically works every time you update your site.

 Whenever you update content, delete or add a plugin, update themes, etc. The removed CSS files feature will process your site files and eliminate any leftover scripts.